dessentialist/growth_model/implementation_plan_ux.md

-## FFF Growth System – Scenario Input GUI (UX) Implementation Plan
+## Growth System – Scenario Input GUI (UX) Implementation Plan

 ### 1) Objective
-Create a simple, robust GUI that lets non-technical users compose scenario files (YAML) for the existing FFF Growth System without changing the core model or runner.
+Create a simple, robust GUI that lets non-technical users compose scenario files (YAML) for the existing Growth System without changing the core model or runner.
 The GUI focuses on: selecting a time horizon, editing parameter overrides (constants, time-series), primary map replacements, and seeding, with built-in validation and the ability to run and preview results.

 ### 2) Scope and Non‑Goals
 - In-scope: